programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 SolrWayback also includes tools for the initial distant reading of archived web collections.
 This toolbox can provide a starting point for further computational analysis.
 Some of these tools are particularly useful when working with larger collections containing material captured at different times, as they can help you investigate changes over time.
 With these methods in hand, you are prepared to begin exploring larger collections of archived web material.

-## Literature
-Bell, Mark, Tom Storrar, and Jane Winters.
-‘Chapter 2: Web Archives and the Problem of Access: Prototyping a Researcher Dashboard for the UK Government Web Archive’.
-In Archives, Access and Artificial Intelligence: Working with Born-Digital and Digitized Archival Collections, edited by Lise Jaillant.
-Bielefeld University Press, 2022. https://www.degruyterbrill.com/document/doi/10.1515/9783839455845-003/html.

-Berlin, John, Mat Kelly, Michael L. Nelson, and Michele C. Weigle.
-‘To Re-Experience the Web: A Framework for the Transformation and Replay of Archived Web Pages’.
-ACM Trans.
-Web 17, no. 4 (2023): 28:1-28:49. https://doi.org/10.1145/3589206.

-Brügger, Niels.
-‘Historical Network Analysis of the Web’.
-Social Science Computer Review (Los Angeles, CA) 31, no. 3 (2013): 306–21. https://doi.org/10.1177/0894439312454267.

-Brügger, Niels.
-The Archived Web: Doing History in the Digital Age.
-The MIT Press, 2018.

-Egense, Thomas, Toke Eskildsen, Jesper Lauridsen, et al. SolrWayback.
-V. 5.4.1.
-Released 2026. https://doi.org/10.5281/zenodo.18314399.

-Gomes, Daniel, André L. Santos, and Mário J. Silva.
-‘Managing Duplicates in a Web Archive’.
-Proceedings of the 2006 ACM Symposium on Applied Computing, 23 April 2006, 818–25. https://doi.org/10.1145/1141277.1141465.

-Hegarty, Kieran.
-‘The Invention of the Archived Web: Tracing the Influence of Library Frameworks on Web Archiving Infrastructure’.
-Internet Histories 6, no. 4 (2022): 432–51. https://doi.org/10.1080/24701475.2022.2103988.

-Hockx-Yu, Helen.
-‘Access and Scholarly Use of Web Archives’.
-Alexandria: The Journal of National and International Library and Information Issues, ahead of print, 2014. https://doi.org/10.7227/ALX.0023.

-Jackson, Andy, Gil Hoggarth, Leslie Bellony, Thomas Egense, and Toke Eskildsen.
-WARC Indexer.
-Zenodo, released 8 January 2026. https://doi.org/10.5281/zenodo.18183416.

-Jensen, Helle Strandgaard.
-‘Digital Archival Literacy for (All) Historians’.
-In Media History, vol. 27. no. 2.
-2021. https://doi.org/10.1080/13688804.2020.1779047.

-Johnston, Victor Harbo.
-‘Introducing Reproducible Navigation of a Web Archive: SolrWayback Navigation Tracker’.
-Computational Humanities Research, 13 April 2026, 1–8. https://doi.org/10.1017/chr.2026.10030.

-Kurzmeier, Michael.
-‘Contextualizing and Unlocking Political Web Defacements for Research’.
-Journal of Digital History, no. preprint (2025).

-Ladd, John R., Jessica Otis, Christopher N. Warren, and Scott Weingart.
-‘Exploring and Analyzing Network Data with Python’.
-Programming Historian, 23 August 2017. https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python.

-Maemura, Emily.
-‘All WARC and No Playback: The Materialities of Data-Centered Web Archives Research’.
-Big Data & Society 10, no. 1 (2023): 20539517231163172. https://doi.org/10.1177/20539517231163172.

-Milligan, Ian, and James Baker.
-‘Introduction to the Bash Command Line’.
-Programming Historian, 20 September 2014. https://programminghistorian.org/en/lessons/intro-to-bash.

-Putnam, Lara.
-‘The Transnational and the Text-Searchable: Digitized Sources and the Shadows They Cast’.
-The American Historical Review (Oxford) 121, no. 2 (2016): 377–402. https://doi.org/10.1093/ahr/121.2.377.

-Ruest, Nick, Samantha Fritz, and Ian Milligan.
-‘Creating Order from the Mess: Web Archive Derivative Datasets and Notebooks’.
-Archives and Records 43, no. 3 (2022): 316–31. https://doi.org/10.1080/23257962.2022.2100336.

-Seneca, Tracey, Abbie Grotke, Cathy Nelson Hartman, and Kris Carpenter.
-“It Takes a Village to Save the Web.”
-DttP: Documents to the People 40, no. 1 (2012): 12–15.

-Winters, Jane.
-‘Breaking in to the Mainstream: Demonstrating the Value of Internet (and Web) Histories’.
-Internet Histories 1, nos 1–2 (2017): 173–79. https://doi.org/10.1080/24701475.2017.1305713.

 ##### Endnotes
 [^1]: Emily Maemura, ‘All WARC and No Playback: The Materialities of Data-Centered Web Archives Research’, Big Data & Society 10, no. 1 (2023): 20539517231163172, https://doi.org/10.1177/20539517231163172; Nick Ruest et al., ‘Creating Order from the Mess: Web Archive Derivative Datasets and Notebooks’, Archives and Records 43, no. 3 (2022): 316–31, https://doi.org/10.1080/23257962.2022.2100336.